A barbecue with friends, family, and these Red White and Blue Popsicles is the perfect way to celebrate Summer.

 Two compotes, Blueberry and Raspberry

 Festive Red White and Blue Popsicles are perfect for Summer holidays, Memorial day or 4th of July celebrations.
-For more red white and blue inspiration check out these Red, White and Blue Recipes.
-You could even get your party started with this Pickled Strawberry Cocktail.
-Hosting a summer party?
-Don’t miss our Red, White, and Blue Party Tips!
+You could even get your party started with this Pickled Strawberry Cocktail or Frozen Tropical Fruit Rum Cocktail

 So how do you make ice cream?